coq/coq/doc/sphinx/language/gallina-specification-language.rst

    propositions* (also called *strict propositions*).

 -  :g:`Prop` is the universe of *logical propositions*.
 The logical propositions themselves are typing the proofs.
-We denote propositions by :production:`form`.
+We denote propositions by :token:`form`.
    This constitutes a semantic subclass of the syntactic class :token:`term`.

 -  :g:`Set` is the universe of *program types* or *specifications*.
 The specifications themselves are typing the programs.
-We denote specifications by :production:`specif`.
+We denote specifications by :token:`specif`.
 This constitutes a semantic subclass of the syntactic class :token:`term`.

 -  :g:`Type` is the type of sorts.